University of Mary Hardin-Baylor logo

 Does University of Mary Hardin-Baylor have college sports?

-Yes β€” University of Mary Hardin-Baylor competes at the NCAA D3 level in the American Southwest Conference.
+Yes — University of Mary Hardin-Baylor competes at the NCAA D3 level in the American Southwest.
 Division III programs emphasize academic achievement alongside athletic competition, without athletic scholarships.

 Is University of Mary Hardin-Baylor the right fit for me?

-Data sourced from IPEDS/NCES 2024.
+Tuition: College Scorecard (2024-25).
+Fees, room & board, and other data: IPEDS/NCES 2024.
 Always verify with University of Mary Hardin-Baylor directly for the most current information.

 Quick Facts